-Dr. Ashwani K. Sood joined the staff of Roswell Park Cancer Institute in 1983 as a cancer research scientist in the Department of Immunology.
+Dr. Ashwani K. Sood joined the staff of Roswell Park Comprehensive Cancer Center in 1983 as a cancer research scientist in the Department of Immunology.
 In 2001 he was named as assistant member of the department.
 He also participates as a faculty member with the University at Buffalo.
 Previous to joining RPCI he was a member of the Department of Human Genetics at Yale University.

 Dr. Sood’s laboratory first reported that PDEF (prostate derived Ets factor, a member of the Ets family of transcription factors) is overexpressed in >70% of human breast tumors.
 Further, down regulation of PDEF reduces tumor cell survival in vitro and its transfection induces increased growth of breast epithelial cell lines in vitro and in immuno deficient mice.
 Moreover, elevated PDEF expression in primary tumors correlates with poor overall survival of breast cancer patients.